tlantz77/phase-0-tracks/version-control/git-definitions.md

 * What is version control?
 Why is it useful?

-Version control allows programmers to make checkpoints for changes in code and essentially have a navigable history of backups for code.
+Version control allows programmers to make checkpoints for changes in code and essentially have a navigable history of revisions.
+It enables programmers to go back to important points in the code's history to make necessary changes.

 * What is a branch and why would you use one?